flanglet/kanzi-cpp/README.md

 targets.
 Tested successfully on Win64 with mingw-w64 g++ 8.1.0.
 Multithreading is supported.

 ### Linux
-Go to the source directory and run 'make'.
+Go to the source directory and run 'make clean && make'.
 The Makefile contains all the necessary targets.
-Tested successfully on Ubuntu 18.04 with g++ 7.3.0, clang++ 6.0.0 and icc 19.0.0.117.
+Build successfully on Ubuntu 18.04 with g++ 7.4.0 and g++ 8.3.0, clang++ 6.0.0 and icc 19.0.0.117.
 Multithreading is supported with g++ version 5.0.0 or newer.
+Compiled successfully against C++03, C++11, C++14.